A Guide To Hawaii’s Best Beach With Sand In All Colors Of The Spectrum

 10. Kiholo Bay – The Big Island

-Kiholo Bay is not only one of the Big Island’s best black sand beaches, but it is another spot on the sunny Kona Coast where sightings of green sea turtles are almost guaranteed.
+Kiholo Bay is one of the Big Island’s best black sand beaches and another spot on the sunny Kona Coast where sightings of green sea turtles are almost guaranteed.
 Surprisingly, this long stretch of fine volcanic sand is not frequented by tourists, with paths heading south from the parking lot to secluded ponds and north along the beach to the turtle’s favorite chill-out spots in and around a freshwater pond.
 Those with a bit of extra energy can keep heading north, where the sandy beach meets a massive lava field.
 Oh, and if you just don’t feel like leaving, you can even camp in Kiholo Bay.

 sea turtle - Kiholo Bay - Big Island Hawaii